 Businesses that qualify to claim the federal tax credit for increasing research activities (R&D credit) will be able to claim a credit against Michigan taxes for qualifying expenses incurred for research conducted in the state effective for tax years beginning on or after Jan.
 1, 2025.
 In an effort to reposition Michigan as a leader in research and innovation, House Bills 5100 (Public Act 186 of 2024) and 5101 (Public Act 187 of 2024) reestablish a Michigan R&D tax credit.
-The credit is available to corporations and pass-through entities and will be subject to limitations based on the total number of employees at the business.
+The credit is available to corporations and pass-through entities and will be subject to limitations based on the tentative credit claims statewide.
+The maximum credit available to entities will also be limited based on the total number of individuals employed by the taxpayer.
 Here’s an overview of this new tax incentive.

 Key terms based on federal R&D credit rules